HelpChat/Wiki2/clips-plugins/deluxemenus/options-and-configurations/gui.md

 > args_usage_message: "TEXT"
 > ```

 Sets the usage message for the menu.
 If the player didn't set the required arguments.
 It will be sent to the player if he didn't set the arguments.
 You can use color and formatting codes here.
+Requires [Arguments](gui.md#args) to be defined.

 ## Update Interval